 Android is built by Google, and as such, it works best with Google’s proprietary services.
 To take full advantage of your device, you’re going to need a Google account.

 If you have a Gmail address, you already have a Google account.
 If you don’t, simply select Get an account and follow the on-screen instructions.
 You don’t technically need a Google account to use your phone, but it is required if you want to download apps, back up your data, and use other Google apps and services.
-Manufacturers such as HTC and Samsung may ask you if you want to create an additional, manufacturer-specific account, but you don’t really need to unless you want to use that company’s services as well.
+Manufacturers such as Samsung and Huawei may ask you if you want to create an additional, manufacturer-specific account, but you don’t really need to unless you want to use that company’s services as well.

 You should also make sure that you enable backups on your device so your data isn’t lost if there’s a problem later.
 Head to Settings > Accounts, select your Google account, and check everything you want to sync.
 To ensure that all your photos are saved for posterity, you should download Google Photos (if it’s not on your phone already).
 It offers unlimited cloud storage for all your pictures, and you can access them on any device, whether it be your PC, Mac, iPad, or Android.

 During the setup process, you may be asked if you want to add a passcode, pattern, or fingerprint to lock your device.
-Doing so will add extra security to your device, and if your phone has a fingerprint sensor, you should set it up for Android Pay, Google’s all-in-one payments platform.
+Doing so will add extra security to your device, and if your phone has a fingerprint sensor, you should set it up for Google Pay, Google’s all-in-one payments platform.
 To set up the fingerprint sensor, simply place your finger on the sensor multiple times until your digit is registered.
 You’ll also be asked to set up a passcode or PIN for backup purposes, just in case your fingerprint can’t be read.

 Once you’ve set up your device, you should check to see if there’s a software update available.
 To do this, press on the Settings app, scroll to the bottom, press About phone, and select System updates.
 On the next screen, you’ll see a Check for update button.
 Press it, and your phone will check to see if any updates are available.
 If so, you can download and install them.

-The navigation buttons
+The navigation buttons and gestures

 Back Button: The back button, on the left, will take you back to the last thing you did in an app, or revert to the last page in your mobile browser.
 Additionally, holding the button down when using your browser should automatically open up a menu that makes it easy to access your favorite bookmarks, browsing history, and the websites you visit most often.